perseas/Pyrseas/docs/dbtoyaml.rst

 PostgreSQL database to a `YAML <http://yaml.org>`_ formatted specification.
 By default, the specification is output as a single output stream, which can be redirected or explicitly sent to a file.
-As an alternative, the ``--directory`` option allows you to break down the specification into multiple files, one for each object (see `Directory Tree Output`_).
+As an alternative, the ``--multiple-files`` option allows you to break down the specification into multiple files, one for each object (see `Multiple File Output`_).

 Note that `JSON <http://json.org/>`_ is an official subset of YAML version 1.2, so the :program:`dbtoyaml` output should